Testing the equivalence principle across the Universe: a model-independent approach with galaxy multi-tracing: Additional plots

 \section{Additional plots}

 For completeness, we also show in Fig.~\ref{fig:cp} the corner plot for all parameters at a representative redshift $z=0.35$, and in Fig.~\ref{fig:pk} the fiducial spectrum at $z=0$ with the forecasted errors.
-We find that the quantities $h_d,\beta_{\B,\F}$, which enter the spectra already at order $\lambda^0$, can be measured to within $0.1-0.3\%$ with SKA2.
-The amplitude $B$ and the linear power spectrum, instead, can be measured to within roughly $3-4\%$.
+We find that the quantities $h_d,\beta_{\B,\F}$, which enter the spectra already at order $\lambda^0$, can be measured to within with SKA2, as can be seen from Table \ref{tab:SKA32}.
+The amplitude $B$ and the linear power spectrum, instead, can be measured within roughly $3-4\%$.